Grant Aid for Voluntary Organisations and Individuals Involved in Sport and The Arts

 Revenue grants to Community and Residents Associations, Pre-School Playgroups/ Parent and Toddler Groups/Senior Citizens Groups/OAP Welfare Organisations, Sports Clubs and other groups can be awarded under delegated authority with the maximum annual grant payable being £250.

 Additional funding above this amount may be available where groups can demonstrate that they are addressing the particular needs of disadvantaged sections of the community.
-The Finance and Resources Committee considers all applications for additional funding of this type.
+Cabinet considers all applications for additional funding of this type.

 In exceptional circumstances, consideration may be given to requests for assistance towards one-off, planned capital expenditure.

 If approved, a grant would normally cover part of the project cost, typically 25% or 50% and applicants should ensure that they are able to meet the remaining cost of the project from either their own funds or other sources of income.
-The final decision on the level of grant award the rests with the Finance and Resources Committee, which has the power to award a grant at a higher or lower level.
+The final decision on the level of grant award the rests with Cabinet, which has the power to award a grant at a higher or lower level.

 Before any capital grants is paid, applicants are required to submit paid invoices to the Council as proof that the work has been carried out and paid for.